MicrosoftDocs/architecture-center/docs/example-scenario/security/trusted-internet-connections-content.md

    - Azure Firewall, Application Gateway with WAF, and Azure Front Door with WAF sends logs to the Log Analytics workspace.
    - Third-party firewalls send logs in syslog format to the Log Analytics workspace via a syslog forwarder virtual machine.
 1. Log Analytics workspace
-   - The Log Analytics workspace is a repository for the logs.
+   - The Log Analytics workspace is a repository for logs.
    - It can host a service that provides custom analysis of the network traffic data from the firewall.
 1. Service Principal (Registered Application)
 1. Event Hubs Standard